ArnoldDP/OStim-Community-Modlist/README.md

  ### Requirements

- The only hard requirements to run this modlist are a CPU with AVX2 support and ~300 gigs of storage available.
+ The only hard requirements to run the modlist are a CPU with AVX2 support and ~300 gigs of storage available.

-> Recommended specs for 1080p:
+> Recommended min specs for 1080p (Default profile):
 >
-> CPU: Ryzen 5 5600/intel i5 11600
+> CPU: Ryzen 5 5600/intel i5 11600S
 >
 > GPU: RTX 3060 8gb/RX 6600 8gb
 >
 > RAM: 16gb ddr4 @2666 mhz
 >
 > ~~Basically just generic gaming pc built after 2020~~
->
-> Obviously if your hardware is better, there shouldn't be any issues.

  I tried to keep the textures around 1-2k, but a few misc items, notably mountains and skin textures, are higher resolution.
 While the graphical fidelity isn't anywhere near as high as some modlists, it accomplishes my goal of making a list that looks nice, runs nice, and "feels" nice.